-A was born in Country B on Date F. A's parents and spouse were all born in Country B. In Year G, A began working for Company C and in Year H he was transferred to the United States.
+A is a citizen of Country B. A's parents and spouse were all born in Country B. In Year G, A's spouse began working for Company C and in Year H he was transferred to the United States.
 In Year I, A obtained a green card and became a permanent resident of the United States.
-Company C and its subsidiaries are in business E. Country B agreed to deregulate the Business E industry beginning on Date J. A was the senior executive for Company C's operations in Country B, which accounted for the majority of its business.
-Therefore, Company C transferred A back to Country B on Date K to help position the company to compete effectively beginning on Date K.
+Company C and its subsidiaries are in business E. Country B agreed to deregulate the Business E industry beginning on Date J. A's spouse was the senior executive for Company C's operations in Country B, which accounted for the majority of its business.
+Therefore, Company C transferred A's spouse back to Country B on Date K to help position the company to compete effectively beginning on Date K. A moved back to Country B with her spouse.
+A gave up her green card on Date L.

 A has always maintained close ties with Country B and has had property there.
-He intends to complete his career and retire in Country B. He is a resident fully liable to tax in Country B.
+A's spouse intends to complete his career and retire in Country B. A is a resident fully liable to tax in Country B.